Space-time as a structured relativistic continuum: Hypothetical carrier of fundamental interactions: field of frames

 When we give up the absolute objects and go over to the generally-covariant framework, then the fields and the associated bundles of $FM$ admitting nontrivial Lagrangians become rather exceptional (try to construct a generally-covariant Lagrangian for the scalar field or for the covector field).
 It is rather typical that the requirement of the invariance under ${\rm Diff}(M)$ is incompatible with degrees of freedom.
-Therefore, the Einstein-Hilbert programme leads in a natural way to the following questions: \begin{enumerate} \item What are exceptional associated bundles of $FM$, i.e., exceptional kinds of physical fields, admitting variational principles invariant under ${\rm Diff}(M)$ and involving first-order derivatives?
+Therefore, the Einstein-Hilbert programme leads in a natural way to the following questions: 1.\ What are exceptional associated bundles of $FM$, i.e., exceptional kinds of physical fields, admitting variational principles invariant under ${\rm Diff}(M)$ and involving first-order derivatives?
 In more physical terms: which kinds of elementary particles can exist autonomously in a bare, structureless, manifold?

-\item Is it possible to extend those exceptional fields to some larger self-inter\-acting systems within the associated universe of $FM$?

-\item Is this universe ordered in a hierarchic way?
+2.\ Is it possible to extend those exceptional fields to some larger self-inter\-acting systems within the associated universe of $FM$?
+3.\ Is this universe ordered in a hierarchic way?
 If yes, what are the most fundamental objects? (fundamental particles?)

-\item Does there exist a universal network of couplings for all tensorial and spinorial fields? \end{enumerate}

-When analyzing these problems we could in principle appeal to the general mathematical theory developed by Krupka and others \cite{18,19,20}.
+4.\ Does there exist a universal network of couplings for all tensorial and spinorial fields?
+When analyzing these problems we could in principle appeal to the general mathematical theory developed by Krupka and others \cite{19,20,18}.
 However, for our purposes it is more convenient to use simple intuitive arguments and to develop variational models on the independent basis.